 Tiankaew, Chunpongthong and Mettanant also gave their take on food image processing when they developed an application which can recognize up to 13 different Thai food classes.These individuals opted to make use of a custom modified version of “VGG19 CNN”.“We remove three fully connected layers from VGG19, and replace them with a fully connected layer with 1024 nodes, followed by a dropout layer, another fully connected layer with 1024 nodes, and the output layer with 13 nodes using softmax as its activation function, respectively.””
 [4].
-An interesting approach which the research took was that instead of opting to gather the images themselves, a script was written which accesses google images via the food class name in order to retrieve images of the food items.
+An interesting approach which the research took was that instead of opting to gather the images themselves, a script was written which accesses Google images via the food class name in order to retrieve images of the food items.
 With this approach they managed to gather a good dataset of 7,632 images without having to manually take these images or pay to get them taken.
 The only manual work needed was then to re-size and clean the images.
 Whilst they did include an option to track the calories of each food item based on the images, it seems as if this being calculated via a static table.
-For example the class Fried Rice, would be equal to 600 calories without taking into consideration the portion size and proportion of the item based off of a calibration object to be able to calculate the scale factor.
-Having said this, the authors did also mention that there can be improvement’s made with the predictions of calories.
+For example, the class Fried Rice, would be equal to 600 calories without taking into consideration the portion size and proportion of the item based off of a calibration object to be able to calculate the scale factor.
+Having said this, the authors did also mention that there can be improvements made with the predictions of calories.

-In the year 2017 Matterport inc. released an open source code for their implementation of Mask R-CNN in which many people had contributed in implementing this method to various different topics [5].
+In 2017 Matterport inc. released an open source code for their implementation of Mask R-CNN in which many people had contributed in implementing this method to various different topics [5].
 This repository was an extremely good introduction to what Mask R-CNN can provide in many different scenarios whilst keeping a high level of accuracy in most cases.
 Apart from the high levels of accuracy being generated from this algorithm, the most interesting aspect of it was that one would be able to not only analyze a bounding box around the object being analyzed in the image, but also provide the exact pixels where it is located.
 This extra layer of

 pixel by pixel detection is what differs between Faster R-CNN and Mask R-CNN, it is why many people in the past have opted to call it, it’s predecessor.
 In 2018 K. He, G. Gkioxari,